 CRJ 290 - Colloquium in Criminal Justice (3)

 An associate-level capstone readings course for majors in criminal justice that explores the most significant works, theories, and trends in the fields of criminal justice and homeland security.

+Crosslisted as: CRJ.

 CRJ 309 - Youth and Crime (3)

 The development of delinquent and criminal behavior, initial handling and proper referrals, presenting police technique and special problems with juveniles.
 Also covers laws and agencies concerned with juveniles.

+Crosslisted as: CRJ.

 CRJ 318 - Criminal Procedures (3)

 A comprehensive study of the legal procedures affecting criminal investigations.
 Beginning with an introduction to individual rights under the United States Constitution and the Bill of Rights, the course will thoroughly cover the law of arrest, search and seizure, interrogation, and identification.
 Basic concepts relating to procedure such as probable cause, the warrant requirement, and exclusion of evidence will be studied.
 Criminal procedure laws will be examined from the perspective of the investigator, courts, and the accused.

+Crosslisted as: CRJ.

 CRJ 319 - Probation and Parole (3)

 This course examines the history, structure, administration, operation, and purpose of probation and parole in the Criminal Justice System.
 Focus will be placed on the preparation of the Presentence Investigation Report and on the services provided to people convicted of committing crimes who are allowed to remain in the community either through probation or parole.

+Crosslisted as: CRJ.

 CRJ 320 - Diversity in Criminal Justice (3)

 Examination of racial, ethnic, gender, and religious issues regarding criminal offenders, victims of crime, and employees of the criminal justice system.

+Crosslisted as: CRJ.
-CRJ 322 - Terrorism and Counter-Terrorism (3)

-Participants will receive an in-depth overview of terrorism and counter-terrorism, both domestic and international.
+CRJ 322 - Terrorism and Counter-Terrorism (3) Participants will receive an in-depth overview of terrorism and counter-terrorism, both domestic and international.
 The course will touch on the causes and motives that drive terrorists, their methods of operation, and the impact of terrorism on the United States and abroad.
+Crosslisted as: CRJ.

 CRJ 324 - Risk Analysis and Security (3)

 This course provides an in-depth examination of risk analysis and security threats.
 The Risk Analysis and Security course will identify and assess critical vulnerabilities, compare quantitative and qualitative risk analysis, and utilize risk assessment tools in the decision-making process.

+Crosslisted as: CRJ.

 CRJ 332 - Victimology (3)

 This course introduces and examines the causes of victimization and looks at theories associated with violent victimization.
 It also presents ideas on preventing violence and responding to victimization.

+Crosslisted as: CRJ.

 CRJ 346 - Restorative Justice (3)

 Students will be introduced to the philosophy and principles of restorative justice including its historical and theological roots.
 Assumptions about crime and justice will be examined by comparing and contrasting retributive and restorative paradigms.

+Crosslisted as: CRJ.
-CRJ 352 - Criminal Investigation and Evidence (3)

-Fundamentals of criminal investigation, crime scene search and recording, collection and preservation of physical evidence.
+CRJ 352 - Criminal Investigation and Evidence (3) Fundamentals of criminal investigation, crime scene search and recording, collection and preservation of physical evidence.
 Investigation techniques of specific criminal acts such as homicide, rape, child molestation, burglary, and sexual crimes are presented.
+Crosslisted as: CRJ.

-CRJ 355 - Political Influence and the American Judiciary (3)

-The goal of this course is to explore ways to protect judicial independence in a politicized environment by gaining an understanding of the impact societal trends have on the American Judiciary.
+CRJ 355 - Political Influence and the American Judiciary (3) The goal of this course is to explore ways to protect judicial independence in a politicized environment by gaining an understanding of the impact societal trends have on the American Judiciary.
+Crosslisted as: CRJ.

 CRJ 358 - Criminal Law (3)

 Study of elements of criminal law, including its purposes and functions.
 Covers laws of arrests, search and seizure, rights and duties of officers and citizens, and elements necessary to establish crime and criminal intent.

+Crosslisted as: CRJ.